Title: A Review of NDepend

 }

-And anytime you have a doubt, you just double-click on the method and it opens it in Visual Studio.
+When you have a doubt, just double-click on a method, and it opens directly in Visual Studio.
+You also get a dependency graph view: